 This feature is useful if you have "development" and "production" folders and you want items to become visible to end users when they are moved into the "production" folder, without the need to recursively change permissions on all items.

 It is important to note that with these inherited permissions, everybody can access and modify your uploaded workflow if you are storing it in a "public" folder where everybody has write permissions.
 You can at any time change the permissions on an item through the "Access Permissions" dialog (available from the context menu of the item).

 When a new Server item is created, you can assign it access rights through the "Server Permissions" dialog.
 If multiple new groups are created with one step, the specified permissions are applied to all groups created.

 At any time, the owner can change the permissions from the context menu of the Server item, and all other users can inspect the permissions through this dialog:

-Add group permissions in this dialog:
+Add group or user permissions in this dialog:

 Inheriting permissions from the parent

 If the option "Inherit permissions from parent" is set, the checkboxes for the individual rights are disabled and the access rights for the current item are taken over from the parent workflow group.